Sally Cloke, Dip Couns, Reg MBACP

-Hello, my name is Sally and I am a registered Integrative Counsellor and have received NHS training within a BACP accredited college.
+Hello, my name is Sally and am a registered Integrative Counsellor and have received NHS training within a BACP accredited college.
 I provide a safe, comfortable and confidential space where you can talk about what is causing you to experience emotional difficulties and distress.
-I am solely here to listen to you and validate your feelings in an accepting, deeply understanding and genuine manner.
+I am here to listen to you carefully and validate your feelings in an accepting, deeply understanding and genuine manner.

 How I can help you:

 I am trained to work with Individuals, Young people and Children, in addition to working with Couples.
 I am able to provide both Discernment Counselling and Couple Relationship Counselling, depending of your needs and personal circumstances.

-Private parking is provided and situated conveniently adjacent to my consulting room which is private and discreet in its location.
+Private parking is provided and situated conveniently adjacent to my consulting room which is discreet in its location.

 I have a wealth of experience which I have gained within the private, public and voluntary sectors of working with children, teenagers, adults and families.
 I have always believed in the importance of building a trusting and genuine relationship and it is my view that a relational approach empowers an individual to feel able to express previously unexpressed feelings.

 Areas of difficulties I have experience of working with include:

 - Affairs and betrayals